BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_4_Accessing_Bitcoind_with_Python.md

 ## Summary: Accessing  Bitcoind with Python

 Accessing Bitcoind with Python is very easy while using the `python-bitcoinrpc` library.
 The first thing to always do is to establish a connection with your `bitcoind` instance, then you can call all of the bitcoin API calls as described in the bitcoin-core documentation.
-This makes it easy to create small or large prorgrams to manage your own node, check balances, or create cool applications on top, as you access the full power of `bitcoin-cli`.
+This makes it easy to create small or large programs to manage your own node, check balances, or create cool applications on top, as you access the full power of `bitcoin-cli`.

 ## What's Next?

-Learn more about "Talking to Bitcoin in Other Languages" in [17.5: Accessing Bitcoin with Rust](17_5_Accessing_Bitcoind_with_Rust.md).
+Learn more about "Talking to Bitcoin in Other Languages" in [18.5: Accessing Bitcoin with Rust](18_5_Accessing_Bitcoind_with_Rust.md).

 ## Variant: Build Python from Source